 Cost per word is a popular means of working out how much you should pay for translation services.
-After all, it’s seen as a simple way to quantify translation costs.
 But it doesn’t show you the full picture, often resulting in overpricing and poor quality.
 There’s a better way.

 CALCULATING WORD COUNTS

 For starters, cost per word itself is not always the same even within a project.
 This is not necessarily a bad thing.
 In fact, it’s in your interests to be attentive to the factors that could influence the chargeable word count.

 A Translation Memory (TM) is one such factor.
 It’s a powerful, cost-effective piece of software that should be instrumental to any translation strategy.

 When a TM analyzes a file’s word count, it separates it out into four categories.

 1) No Match – The number of words for which no match was found against the source language in the TM.

 2) Exact Match – The number of words for which a match was found against the source language in the TM.

 3) Fuzzy Match – The number of words for which a partial match was found against the source language in the TM.
 Fuzzy matches consist of recovered content whose similarity to previous text is identified as being within a certain range, for example between 75% and 94%.
 This helps to improve efficiency and consistency in the translation process.
 Matching is based on sentence-level segmentation.